- multiple forms of expression

 Students can use Minecraft as a portfolio, creating structures and systems that model topics or concepts covered in class.
 In a math classroom, students can tackle problems using a set number of blocks (the basic unit of Minecraft) or calculate area and volume.
 For writing practice, students can keep explorers' journals or compare and contrast the biomes and geologies of their Minecraft worlds with those of their home states.Read More Read Less

-Minecraft is a sandbox game that can be adapted to fit nearly any objective or subject, with lessons lasting as short as one period, or the entire year.
-Players for collect and combine resources into new, useful items that enrich gameplay and help further exploration and creativity.
-Although it has an “End” zone for players who want to fight the game’s boss (a dragon), Minecraft has no plot -- the story is up to the player to define.
-Depending on what the player chooses to build, they’ll task themselves with collecting specific resources necessary to craft items that can help them build cooler and/or more useful things, or explore.
+Minecraft is a sandbox game that can be adapted to fit nearly any objective or subject, with lessons lasting as short as one period or the entire year.
+Players collect and combine resources into new, useful items that enrich gameplay and help further exploration and creativity.
+Although it has an "End" zone for players who want to fight the game's boss (a dragon), Minecraft has no plot -- the story is up to the player to define.
+Depending on what the player chooses to build, they'll task themselves with collecting specific resources necessary to craft items that can help them build cooler and/or more useful things, or explore.
 Each completed project inevitably leads to a new one with new resource and item needs, sending the player deeper into the world.
-Selecting Creative Mode, as opposed to the default Survival Mode, removes the need to collect resources as well as the monsters and health and hunger meters, allowing players to build easily and in peace.
+Selecting Creative Mode, as opposed to the default Survival Mode, removes the need to collect resources. the monsters. and health and hunger meters, allowing players to build easily and in peace.
 Creative Mode is probably best for younger students who might get too distracted by monsters or lessons requiring complex builds in a short amount of time.

 To get started, players create accounts on Minecraft.net, purchase a license, and then download and install the game.
 Players can create a brand-new unique world on their own or join other people's worlds (via local area network or hosted servers), fulfilling both solitary and social players.
 The controls are typical of first-person games using a combination of the mouse and WASD keys.Read More Read Less